robertshum/a-paint-company/README.md

 # Intro

+For students following along, please follow instructions set out by instructions set out in Trello.

-Currently, I am using this project as practice to manage CI/CD pipelines using Github Actions.
+Practice provisioning CI/CD pipelines using Github Actions.
 Front-end is published with Github Pages, and back-end is deployed on a EC2 instance.
 The back-end is sitting behind a Nginx reverse proxy server.

-Notes regarding this pipeline can be found  here: https://github.com/robertshum/lighthouse-web-notes/tree/main/DevOps

-Originally developed as part of the competition for IS21 FS Developer for BC Public Service.
-Build a full stack application that allow users to manage and view paint stock, among other features as outlined in the user stories.
-Separate the back and front end logic.

 # Setup